Five of the best sat navs for 2019

 Getting from A to B has never been easier.
 Here are some of the best sat navs you can buy today.

+We're here to help keep things simple for you.
 Here we take look at a range of sat-navs, each of which could be described as ‘best’, depending on your needs and your budget.

 Garmin Drive Assist 51LMT–D

 The DriveAssist 51 LMT-D is the most feature-laden sat-nav you can buy from the renowned Garmin.
-In fact, to call it simply a sat-nav, does it an injustice.

-This device has it all.
-The Drive Assist 51 LMT-D comes with a 5” touch screen that allows pinch-to-zoom.
+It comes with a 5” touch screen that allows pinch-to-zoom.
 The maps which are updateable for life and, using DAB, they incorporate live traffic information for reliable journey times.
 Performing the map updates couldn’t be simpler either.
 Thanks to built in wifi, just park within range of your home wifi and the update can be carried out over the air.

 Don’t like typing in a destination?
 This sat-nav has voice recognition and will let you simply speak to it.

-On top of the first-rate navigation, the device is also a dashcam, so you can record incidents which could be useful with any insurance claims.
+The device is also a dashcam, so you can record incidents which could be useful with any insurance claims.
 And because there’s a camera built-in, Garmin has been able to include collision warning and also a notification that, if you’re stopped in traffic, the car in front has started moving again.

 If all that isn’t enough, the Drive Assist 51 LMT-D has the ability to recommend locations and businesses using TripAdvisor information.